bahlolab/FoundHaplo/Documentation/Prepare database with known disease haplotypes.md

 ```
 You are now running MySQL server using singularity!

-10. Create the FoundHaplo database and tables in MySQL using schema as below.
+10. Create the FoundHaplo database (FoundHaploDB) and tables in MySQL using schema as below.

 ```
 source /mypath/FoundHaplo/FoundHaplo_database/FoundHaplo_database_create_schema.sql;